 There's no denying that Doors singer Jim Morrison was one of the most charismatic frontmen of his generation.
 Unfortunately he was one of the most troubled, too.
 The singer had a terrible alcohol problem that played a big role in his repeated arrests, including one on Nov.
 11, 1969, in Arizona that resulted from Morrison and a friend drunkenly heckling a flight crew on a commercial airliner.

 The day apparently started out innocently enough, by Morrison standards.
 He invited the Doors' publicist and two other friends to fly to Arizona with him to catch a performance by the Rolling Stones at Veterans Coliseum in Phoenix – ironically, a venue that had banned the chaos-causing singer from performing there after a 1968 Doors concert nearly started a riot.

-In the end Morrison did not go to prison.
-Completing a downward spiral that had already essentially ended his career with the Doors, the singer died on July 3, 1971 in Paris, in the process creating a mythos that has grown to epic proportions in the ensuing decades.
+In the end, Morrison did not serve a day.
+Completing a downward spiral that had already essentially ended his career with the Doors, the singer died on July 3, 1971, in Paris.